RobinWesselmann/Udacity_DataScientist_Class/07_Project_Capstone_Arvato-Bertelsmann/README.md

 **Results**

 **Unsupervised Learning**

 The unsupervised learning part aimed to identify valuable cluster of individuals for the company.
-There were two significantly overrepresented cluster: Cluster 7 and 12.
+There were three significantly overrepresented clusters: Cluster 5, 7 and 8.
+* the cluster 5 seems to embody individuals of advanced age (~ 70 years old), living rather alone near the next city center (10-20 km) without children, earning a low income with the financial focus to own a house.
+Moreover the person in this cluster are not religous, not very close to the family, average critical minded, not really cultural minded, with a low affinity to material and low rational minded.

-* the cluster 7 seems to embody individuals of advanced age (~ > 70 years old), living with around 2 persons in a rural area (around 20-30 km from the next city) without children, but earning a high income focusing concerning the financial perspective to be prepared for the future.
-Moreover the individuals belonging to this cluster are average religious, average family persons, average cultural minded, less critical minded, average material minded and average rational minded
+* the cluster 7 seems to embody individuals of high age (1935-1939 birth), living rather with another person in a household farer away from the next city center (40-50 km), earning a high to average income with the financial focus to be preprared for the future.
+Concerning the general attitude of these individuals: They are highly religious, high to average close to the family, average critical minded, high to average cultural minded, highly material minded and highly rational minded.

-* the cluster 12 seems to embody individuals of mid age (~ 55), living with around 4 persons in a very rural area (around 30-50 km from the next city) without children, earning a high income focusing on owning an own house.
-The individuals belonging to this cluster have a low affinity to religion, a low affinity to family, an average to high affinity to critical thinking, a low affinity cultural topics, an average affinity to materialism and not really rational minded
+* the cluster 8 seems to embody individuals of mid age (~55), living with 2-3 persons in a more rural area (around 30-50 km from the next city center) with 0-1 children, earning an average income with the financial focus to own a house.
+The persons in this cluster are rather not religious and neither family-near.
+They are average critical minded, with a low affinity to cultural topics, an average affinity to materialism and average rational.

 **Supervised Learning**